Luko22/ledStripDriver/README.md

-# DIY 12v LED strip
+# DIY 12v LED strip Driver

 ![WhatsApp Image 2024-07-24 at 23 46 33_800d6cbc](https://github.com/user-attachments/assets/98a5ce74-fe57-4076-ae6d-708169471df1)

 When I moved to Germany, I had the chance of decorating my own room, therefore, LED lights were a must.
 After learning some microcontrollers and coding knowledge, I knew I could tinker with my LED strips.
-Unfortunately, the first step was to break the IR controller box that came with strip, in order to look at the circuit… solely for research purposes, of course.
+Unfortunately, the first step was to break the IR LED Driver box that came with strip, in order to look at the circuit… solely for research purposes, of course.

 ## Technologies and tools used
 12V LED strip, C/C++ with Arduino IDE, Arduino UNO Rev3 board, MOSFET Transistors, jumper wires, 12V adapter, solder kit